dotenv-org/dotenv-vault/README.md

 $ npx dotenv-vault@latest build
 ```

 npx makes it easy to use CLI tools.

-<a href="https://www.dotenv.org/install/">Learn more about installation</a>
+It requires NodeJS and npm on your machine.
+For those that prefer other installation methods, see below via Homebrew, Windows exe, or Docker.

 #### Other Installation Methods

-If you do not have [NodeJS](https://nodejs.org/en) on your machine, you can install dotenv-vault in any of the other following ways.

 <p><img alt="apple icon" src="https://api.iconify.design/mdi/apple.svg" width="20" /> Install via <a href="https://github.com/dotenv-org/homebrew-brew">Homebrew</a></p>